-NYC’s Stuy Town Pays the Second-Highest Property Taxes in the Country
+NYC’s Stuy Town Pays the Third-Highest Property Taxes in the Country

-The 8,757-unit Stuyvesant Town residential community located at 252 1st Ave. in Manhattan managed to sneak in and occupy the second spot on our top 100, right between the General Motors Building and the MetLife Building.
-The 8.9 million-square-foot complex built back in 1945 pays in excess of $61 million on property taxes–which translates into $7 per square foot.
+The 8,757-unit Stuyvesant Town residential community located at 252 1st Ave. in Manhattan managed to sneak in and occupy the third spot on our top 100, right between the General Motors Building and the MetLife Building.
+The 8.9 million-square-foot complex built back in 1945 pays in excess of $60 million on property taxes–which translates into $7 per square foot.
 By comparison, the 1.8 million-square-foot General Motors Building shells out $39 per square foot in taxes.
 The gargantuan multifamily community was acquired by Blackstone affiliate LivCor in late 2015, as part of a $4.1 billion portfolio transaction that also included the 2,481-unit Peter Cooper Village Apartments.

-There were only 17 entries located outside New York City to make our top 100 list.
-Most of them are retail centers and hotels, including popular destinations such as Mall of America in Minneapolis, Borgata Hotel, Spa & Casino in Atlantic City and the Bellagio in Las Vegas.
-However, two major industrial developments also managed to sneak in.
-The Exelon – Byron Nuclear Generating Station in Rockvale Township, Ill., pays nearly $37 million in property taxes, landing the 13th spot on our top 100 list.
+The Exelon – Byron Nuclear Generating Station in Rockvale Township, Ill., pays nearly $37 million in property taxes, landing the 25th spot on our list.
 Owned and operated by Exelon Corp., the largest electric holding company in the country by revenue and the largest operator of U.S. nuclear power plants, the Ogle County plant cost $4.5 billion to develop and was completed in the late 1980s.
 The Byron nuclear power plant provides electricity to the city of Chicago and northern Illinois.
-The only other industrial property to make our list is also located near Chicago–the ExxonMobil Joliet Refinery forks over more than $29 million in yearly property taxes, landing the 26th spot on our top 100, surpassing the iconic Willis Tower.
+There were two other industrial properties located in Chicago to make our list–the ExxonMobil Joliet Refinery, which forks over more than $29 million in yearly property taxes, landed the 30th spot on our top 100, surpassing the iconic Willis Tower.
 The other one is the Wood River Refinery, located in Roxana, Ill., which pays over $18 million in yearly property taxes, landing it the 69th spot on our list.

 Chicago’s Willis Tower is the Top Taxpaying Office Building Outside Manhattan